 Spring Course Registration – Communication Studies

 It’s that time of year again!
 Time to register for spring courses at Huntington University.
 Below is a list of upcoming course offerings for students in the Communication Studies program.
-Spring courses registration is now open on WebAdvisor through until May 4, 2018.
+Spring course registration is now open on WebAdvisor.

 Dynamics of Interpersonal Communication I – Register Today!
-Course Code: COST 2446 E12 Professor: C. Krejlgaard Start Date: April 30, 2018 Type: Online
+Course Code: COST 2446 E12 Professor: C. Krejlgaard Start Date: May 6, 2019

 This course considers the nature and meaning of interpersonal communication as dialogue.
 An examination is made of communication skills such as self-awareness, self-disclosure, listening and responding.
 Students will explore the meaning of four levels of communication: exchange, interchange, intimacy, and communion.
 The virtue of civility seen as an ethical organizational tool will be explored as the basis for enhancing all forms of interpersonal communication. (lec 3) cr 3.